Myth-busting time! It’s been probably about 7 years since I last dumped dextrose into my post-workout shake.

 As with the above study, the addition of carbs did not further increase protein synthesis rates.
 Additionally, it was shown that they did nothing to decrease the rate of muscle breakdown at all.
 Protein accretion was the same with or without carbohydrate.

-In order to keep fat-oxidation (using fat for energy, whether from body-fat or food) at maximum levels, it would make sense to leave the carbs out of your post-workout shake.
+In order to keep fat-oxidation (using fat for energy) at maximum levels, it would make sense to leave the carbs out of your post-workout shake.
 In doing so you encourage the body to tap into its stored fat.

 We want to our post-workout shake to be as fat-free as possible because fat will slow the absorption of protein into the bloodstream.
 So whey protein in water or low-fat milk with zero carbs is the way to go for maximizing fat oxidation in the post-workout period.